ccrudkin/brewery_utilities/README.md

 Collection of utilities useful for brewery operations.
-Very much in-progress.
+In progress with mostly 'proofs of concept'.